Sculpture and Allegory

 The origins of allegory can be traced at least back to Homer in his “quasi-allegorical” use of personifications of Terror (Deimos) and Fear (Phobos).
 The unstable nature of this as quasi-allegory comes down to the distinction between two often conflated uses of the Greek verb “allēgoreīn,” which can mean both “to speak allegorically” and “to interpret allegorically.”

-In the case of “interpreting allegorically,” Theagenes appears to be our earliest example.
+Theagenes is the earliest case of interpreting allegorically.
 Presumably in response to proto-philosophical moral critiques of Homer, Theagenes proposed symbolic interpretations whereby the Gods of the Iliad actually stood for physical elements.
 So, Hephestus represents Fire, for instance.
-In classical literature one of the best-known allegories is the Cave in Plato’s Republic (Book VII) .
+One of the best-known allegories in classical literature is the Cave in Plato’s Republic (Book VII) .

-Among the best-known examples of allegory, Plato’s Allegory of the Cave, forms a part of his larger work The Republic.
-In this allegory, Plato describes a group of people who have lived chained in a cave all of their lives.
-The people watch shadows projected on the wall by things passing in front of a fire behind them and begin to ascribe forms to these shadows, using language to identify their world.
+Among the best-known examples of allegory is Plato’s Allegory of the Cave.
+The story forms a part of his larger work The Republic.
+In the Cave allegory, Plato describes a group of people who have lived chained in a cave for the entirety of their lives.
+The people watch shadows on the wall projected by figures passing a fire behind them and begin to identify to these shadows, using language to clarify their world.

 According to the allegory, the shadows are as close as the prisoners get to viewing reality, until one of them finds his way into the outside world where he sees the actual objects that produced the shadows.
-He tries to tell the people in the cave of his discovery, but they do not believe him and vehemently resist his efforts to free them so they can see for themselves.
-This allegory is, on a basic level, about a philosopher who upon finding greater knowledge outside the cave of human understanding, seeks to share it as is his duty, and the foolishness of those who would ignore him because they think themselves already at a full capacity of knowledge.
+The prisoner tries to tell the others in the cave of his discovery, but he is not believed and the others resist his efforts to free them.
+At its core, the allegory is about a philosopher who thinks it is his duty to share knowledge upon its discovery (outside the cave of human understanding), and the foolishness of the other prisoners think of themselves as fully enlightened and therefore ignore the philosopher.

 Medieval and modern allegory